gzfrozen/RT_edge/README.md

-# EM_tracing
+# RT_edge

-### About the name
+### About this project

+This project changed its name from 'EM_tracing' to 'RT-edge'.
+This project means to develop a new method of triangle-based 3D geometry edge detection algorithm.
-'EM' means 'Electromagnetic Waves'.
-However not many EM related functions at this point.
+No related implementation at this point.

 ## Introduction

-EM_tracing is a software based on [Nvidia Optix Ray Tracing Engine](https://developer.nvidia.com/optix).
+RT_edge is a software based on [Nvidia Optix Ray Tracing Engine](https://developer.nvidia.com/optix).
 A big part of the code came from [ingowald/optix7course](https://github.com/ingowald/optix7course).

 ## Building the code